-The times are changing and being environment friendly has become one of the prime concerns in modern architecture.
+The times are changing and being environmentally friendly has become one of the prime concerns in modern architecture.
 Your model has to be in harmony with its natural context and the atmospheric synergy must be maintained in the expected building.

-That was the founding reason of the new PreDesign feature in SketchUp 2021.
+That was the founding reason for the new PreDesign feature in SketchUp 2021.
 With PreDesign, you have to option to choose truly holistic goals for your model, working with instead of against the nature.